 Planning a trip can be difficult, especially when trying to manage a group of people.
 Some people tend to be unresponsive, overbooked, or simply flake out on plans.
-This is why more and more people are choosing to opt out of the group travel experience and instead fly solo.
-Travelling alone may seem intimidating- at first, but there are many ways to ensure your safety and well-being while traveling solo.
+More and more people are choosing to opt out of the group travel experience and instead fly solo.
+Traveling alone may seem intimidating- at first, but there are many ways to ensure your safety and well-being while traveling solo.

 If you are considering a solo trip, here are a few tips to help you make the most of your experience:

 When traveling with a group you may be able to pool your knowledge of the destination, but as a solo traveler you must rely on yourself for everything.
 This means doing heavy research.